 Am J Manag Care.
-2020;26(1):In Press
+2020;26(1):20-22

-January 2020 www.ajmc.com
+20 JANUARY 2020 www.ajmc.com

 to gain experience by seeing more patients, and exacerbates health disparities.
 The impact of restricting telemedicine falls hardest on poor patients, the uninsured, and those who rely on state Medicaid programs, many of whom lack access to reliable transportation and cannot travel across state lines to see specialists.

-5 reduce regulatory barriers to telemedicine.
+Over the past decade, the Federation of State Medical Boards (FSMB), a national nonprofit organization that represents 70 state medical and osteopathic boards, has advanced several proposals to enhance license portability and reduce regulatory barriers to telemedicine.
 These include the Uniform Application and the Federation Credentials Verification Service, which are both web-based applications that eliminate the need for physicians to reenter identifying information and credentials when applying for multiple licenses.
 Most recently, the FSMB instituted the Interstate Medical Licensure Compact, an agreement to expedite the medical licensure process among member states.
 Physicians in good standing can freely practice in member states as long as they possess a "full and unrestricted" license in their state of principal license (SPL).
-To date, only 24 states have joined the compact.
+To date, only 24 states have joined the compact.4